iamgroot42/personal-website-2/_posts/2025-07-17-ml-considerations.md

 knocky python train_resnet.py --epochs 200
 ```

 The beauty is that you get notifications both when your script completes successfully and when it crashes with an error.
 No more checking in every few hours or trying to estimate completion times.
-I personally use Telegram<d-footnote>Setup details for tokens and bot ID [here](https://github.com/huggingface/knockknock?tab=readme-ov-file#telegram)</d-footnote> since it's reliable and I always have it on my phone, but knockknock supports Slack, Discord, email, and several other platforms.
+I personally use Telegram<d-footnote>Setup details for tokens and bot ID here: https://github.com/huggingface/knockknock?tab=readme-ov-file#telegram</d-footnote> since it's reliable and I always have it on my phone, but knockknock supports Slack, Discord, email, and several other platforms.

 This simple change has saved me countless hours of babysitting experiments (or logging in anxiously every 1-2 hours).
 Plus, there's something deeply satisfying about getting a notification that your model finished training while you're grabbing coffee or on your way to work.

 ## Like a magic WAND(b)

 Remember when comparing different experimental runs meant opening multiple terminal windows, squinting at loss values printed to stdout, and trying to remember which combination of hyperparameters gave you that promising result from last Tuesday?
-Or worse—frantically searching through your bash history because you forgot the exact arguments you used for your best-performing model?
+Or frantically searching through your bash history because you forgot the exact arguments you used for your best-performing model?

 I used to have training scripts that would dump metrics to text files, create matplotlib plots locally, and leave me manually tracking which experiment was which: